-Minimum block size = 64K Maximum blocksize = 200K
+Minimum block size = 64K Maximum blocksize = 256K

-Maximum block size = size-in-bytes On most modern tape drives, you will not need to specify this directive.
-If you do so, it will most likely be to use fixed block sizes (see Minimum block size above).
+Maximum Block Size = size-in-bytes On most modern tape drives, you will not need to specify this directive.
+If you do so, it will most likely be to reduce shoe-shine and improve performance on more modern LTO drives.
 The Storage daemon will always attempt to write blocks of the specified size-in-bytes to the archive device.
 As a consequence, this statement specifies both the default block size and the maximum block size.
-The size written never exceed the given size-in-bytes.
+The size written never exceeds the given size-in-bytes.
 If adding data to a block would cause it to exceed the given maximum size, the block will be written to the archive device, and the new data will begin a new block.

-If no value is specified or zero is specified, the Storage daemon will use a default block size of 64,512 bytes (126 \ 512).
+If no value is specified or zero is specified, the Storage daemon will use a default block size of 64,512 bytes (126 512).

-The maximum size-in-bytes possible is 2,000,000.
+The maximum size-in-bytes possible is 4,000,000.